zstoebs/site/content/kus/spring-summer-2023/index.md

 title = "spring-summer 2023"
 date = 2024-03-09T22:58:46-05:00
-description = "kū and tanka from spring-summer 2023" summary = "fighting for my life, from my desk to the wasatch" categories = ["haiku","senryu", "tanka"] tags = ["spring","summer"] draft = false
+description = "kū and tanka from spring-summer 2023" summary = "fighting for my life, from my desk to the Uintas" categories = ["haiku","senryu", "tanka"] tags = ["spring","summer"] draft = false